FAQ Relating to the Corona Virus

-According to the "Guidelines on the Course of Business at KIT in Times of the SARS-CoV-2 (Corona Virus) Pandemic", it is possible to conduct personal interviews face to face, observing the the infection protection measures and the current hygiene rules: Minimum distance 1.5 meters, cough and sneeze etiquette, regular thorough hand washing, well-ventilated and sufficiently large rooms.
-Please use the rooms provided for this purpose.
+As outlined in the “Guidelines on the Course of Business at KIT in Times of the SARS-CoV-2 (Coronavirus) Pandemic,” it is also possible to make job interviews in person.
+In this case, infection protection requirements and hygiene rules have to be observed: Minimum distance 1.5 meters, cough and sneeze etiquette, regular and thorough washing of hands, well-aired and sufficiently large rooms.
+Please use the rooms administrated decentrally by you for this purpose.

 Who can advise me on technical, organizational, health and psychological matters while working from home?

 Technical questions on the setup of work from home and mobile work are answered by SCC, the Information Technology Center at KIT.
 SCC websites on access, programs, video conferences, e-mails, cyber security, etc.: https://www.scc.kit.edu/en/services/homeoffice.php

 Not only for companies, the "First Aid Kit for Successful Distributed Working" of KIT‘s Institute for Information Systems and Marketing provides numerous practical tips and recommendations concerning, for example, communication rules, work from home mission statement, the proper attitude or the right team spirit: